-The Wentworth Police Department, in conjunction with Wentworth's Critical Incident Response Team (CIRT) and the Colleges of the Fenway has prepared and distributed an Emergency Response Guide for students, faculty, and staff.
-A hard copy of this cascading style manual is affixed to walls in every classroom and administrative area on campus.
+The Wentworth Police Department, in conjunction with Wentworth's Critical Incident Response Team (CIRT) and the Colleges of the Fenway, has prepared and distributed an Emergency Response Guide for students, faculty, and staff.
+A hard copy of this cascading-style manual is affixed to the walls of every classroom and administrative area on campus.
 In addition, numerous copies hang in the residence halls, student center, gymnasium, and library.

-The guides are attached to hooks on the walls and can be easily removed for use during a time of crisis or danger.
+The guides are attached to hooks on the walls and can be easily removed during a crisis or danger.